Vine Deloria Jr.: Background and education

 Vine Deloria Jr. was born in 1933, in Martin, South Dakota, near the Oglala Lakota Pine Ridge Indian Reservation.
 He was the son of Barbara Sloat (née Eastburn) and Vine Victor Deloria Sr. (1901–1990).
-His father studied English and Christian theology and became an Episcopal archdeacon and missionary on the Standing Rock Indian Reservation.
+His surname is derived from the name of a French trapper, Philippe des Lauriers, who settled and married into a Yankton community of the Dakota people in the early 19th century.
+His father studied English and Christian theology at St. Stephen's College and became an Episcopal archdeacon and missionary on the Standing Rock Indian Reservation.
 His father transferred his and his children's tribal membership from the Yankton Sioux to Standing Rock.
 Vine Sr.'s sister Ella Deloria (1881–1971) was an anthropologist.
 Vine Jr.'s paternal grandfather was Tipi Sapa (Black Lodge), also known as the Rev. Philip Joseph Deloria, an Episcopal priest and a leader of the Yankton band of the Dakota Nation.
 His paternal grandmother was Mary Sully, daughter of Alfred Sully, a general in the American Civil War and Indian Wars, and his French-Yankton wife; and granddaughter of painter Thomas Sully.

 Deloria was first educated at reservation schools, then graduated from Kent School in 1951.
 He graduated from Iowa State University in 1958 with a degree in general science.
 Deloria served in the United States Marines from 1954 through 1956.

-Originally planning to be a minister like his father, Deloria in 1963 earned a theology degree from the Lutheran School of Theology at Chicago, then located in Rock Island, Illinois.
+Originally planning to be a minister like his father, Deloria in 1963 earned a theology degree from the Augustana Theological Seminary in Rock Island, Illinois.
 In the late 1960s, he returned to graduate study and earned a J.D. degree from University of Colorado Law School in 1970.